 Misconception #4 – Bamboo Comes in Limited Colors

-And Baskin Robins only has 3 flavors.
-Because bamboo has become widely popular in the last few years, manufacturers have started developing more variations in color, tones and textures.
+And Baskin-Robbins only has 3 flavors.
+Bamboo has become widely popular recently, and manufacturers have started developing more variations in color, tones, and textures.
 These days, if you can get a piece of wood a certain color, you can get the same color in a piece of bamboo.
-Plus, if you are a creative do-it-yourselfer, you can get unfinished bamboo planks and stain or color them any shade your little heart desires.
+Plus, if you are a creative do-it-yourselfer, you can get unfinished bamboo planks, and stain or color them any shade your little heart desires.
 Misconception #4 – debunked!

 Misconception #5 – Bamboo is Softer and More Fragile Than Wood

-This is one of the biggest myths out there, most likely started because wood floors are called “hard” wood floors, and bamboo, after all, is made from a grass, which isn’t hard at all.
-But the reality is, most types of bamboo floors are harder and more durable than oak flooring, and this is backed by the Janka Scale which measures flooring durability.
-Some bamboo flooring, in fact, such as strand woven, ranks higher than many exotic woods like Brazilian Maple and Royal Mahogany.
+This is one of the biggest myths out there.
+It most likely started because wood floors are called “hard” wood floors.
+Bamboo, after all, is made from grass, which isn’t hard at all.
+But the reality is that most types of bamboo floors are harder and more durable than oak flooring.
+This is backed by the Janka Scale, which measures flooring durability.
+Some bamboo flooring, such as strand woven, ranks higher than many exotic woods like Brazilian Maple and Royal Mahogany.
+Take a look at this in-depth comparison of Bamboo Flooring vs Hardwood Flooring.
 You really can’t get any harder than that.
-So, misconception #1 – debunked!
+So, misconception #5 – debunked!

-If any of these misconceptions were keeping you from considering bamboo flooring in your home, we hope we’ve helped you see the truth, which is that bamboo is the greener, cheaper, and more durable choice of flooring out there.
+If any of these misconceptions were keeping you from considering bamboo flooring in your home, we hope we’ve helped you see the truth.
+Bamboo is the greener, cheaper, and more durable choice of flooring out there.

 If you are interested in having some free samples of Ambient’s beautiful bamboo flooring sent to your home, just click on the box below.
 If you have any questions, please call one of our flooring professionals at 866-710-7070.